hemanth-kotagiri/JNTU-Results-Backend/README.md

 # JNTU-Results-Backend

-mono-repo consisting of microservices for fetching results for JNTUH, JNTUK, and JNTUA.
+Microservices architecture for fetching results for JNTUH, JNTUK, and JNTUA.

 Tech:

 - FastAPI
 - Docker